carbon-language/carbon-lang/clang/docs/ControlFlowIntegrity.rst

 with CFI enabled, and are statically linked into the program.
 This may preclude the use of shared libraries in some cases.

-Clang currently implements forward-edge CFI for virtual calls.
+Clang currently implements forward-edge CFI for member function calls and bad cast checking.
 More schemes are under development.

 .. _gold plugin: http://llvm.org/docs/GoldPlugin.html